TrevorFrench/blog/source/_posts/Stock-Overview-Uber-Technologies-NYSE-UBER.md

 {% asset_img img3.png %}

-One of the company’s newer segments is “freight”.
+One of the company&#39;s newer segments is “freight”.
 Freight pairs ground carriers with shippers.
-This segment still has room to grow considering its recency and it only making up approximately 1% of Uber’s gross bookings in 2019.
+This segment still has room to grow considering its recency and it only making up approximately 1% of Uber&#39;s gross bookings in 2019.
 Freight allows Uber to gain exposure to business spending and embed itself as a core piece of infrastructure.

-Another new segment that emphasizes Uber’s gig worker model is the “work” product which pairs freelancers with companies that are working for labor to meet short-term needs.
+Another new segment that emphasizes Uber&#39;s gig worker model is the “work” product which pairs freelancers with companies that are working for labor to meet short-term needs.
 This product is only available in Chicago, Miami, and Dallas as of writing this.

 Uber is also targeting intracity transportation (also referred to as the micro-mobility segment) with a $170 million investment in the electric scooter company Lime.
 At the time of this investment, Uber also announced that their existing micro-mobility play, Jump (which operates both electric bikes and scooters), would be acquired by Lime.

 {% asset_img img4.jpg %}

 Uber Elevate is a division which is operating and researching multiple product offerings.
 Currently, Uber Copter is offered through the Elevate division and currently allows helicopter rides between Manhattan and JFK International Airport to be booked directly from the Uber app.
-Additionally, the Elevate team is working to develop Vertical Takeoff and Landing (VTOL) vehicles that would be available for ridesharing withing select markets.
+Additionally, the Elevate team is working to develop Vertical Takeoff and Landing (VTOL) vehicles that would be available for ridesharing within select markets.
 The company is projecting that this product will be available by 2023.

 The company also recently announced Uber Money which allows a spectrum of financial products such as a debit card, wallet, and budgeting tools.